yashagw/cranedb/README.md

 - WHERE clauses with all comparison operators (=, !=, >, <, >=, <=)
 - AND/OR logical operators
 - ORDER BY for sorting (single or multiple fields)
-- GROUP BY with aggregation functions (MAX, MIN, COUNT, SUM)
+- GROUP BY with aggregation functions (MAX, MIN, COUNT, SUM, DISTINCT)
 - Joins (using Cartesian product with WHERE clause)

 ```sql